Felix Gelt: Biography

 Gelt's hometown is Calgary, Alberta, Canada.
 He was a center-back through most of his playing career and shifted to right-back later in his career.
 Gelt grew up playing soccer in southwest Calgary for Fish Creek Park, followed by Foothills Football Club.
 During those early years, he led his team as the Captain to winning multiple municipal and provincial championships in Alberta, Canada.
 In 1990, Gelt was the youngest player in Alberta history to make the U-15 provincial squad at the age of 12.
 He went on to become the Captain of the Alberta provincial team for several consecutive years growing through the U-15, U-17, and Youth programs.
 He competed at five consecutive National Championships winning several bronze medals.
 In 1997, Gelt represented Team Alberta at the Canadian Summer Games in Brandon, Manitoba.
-Based on his provincial play at competitive competitions, Gelt was invited to Canadian National team try-outs for the Canada men's national under-17 soccer team and Canada men's national under-20 soccer team.
+Based on his provincial play at competitive competitions, Gelt was invited to Canada national team try-outs for the Canada men's national under-17 soccer team and Canada men's national under-20 soccer team.

 In 1996, Gelt joined the University of British Columbia (UBC; 2001) to play for the UBC Thunderbirds Men's Varsity Soccer Team, which has the most victorious record of all Canadian universities.
 Through his athletic and academic scholarships, Felix played four years at UBC winning three Canada West Championships and a silver medal at the 1999 Canadian Interuniversity Sport (CIS) National Championships.
 During his varsity career, Gelt was a scholar off the field where he pursued a Bachelor of Commerce degree.
 He was recognized as an Academic All-Canadian, an award for student athletes who combine athletic excellence with strong academic performance.

 Post varsity, Gelt joined the Vancouver Whitecaps training and reserve squad given their affiliation with UBC.
 In 2001, he moved to Toronto, Ontario to join the Canadian Maccabi Team and to play semi-professional in the Canadian Professional Soccer League (CPSL) with the North York Astros from 2001 to 2005.

 Felix was Captain of the first outdoor men's soccer team that Maccabi Canada sent to the 2005 Maccabiah Games.
 This experience culminated with beating the two-time defending champions Argentina 1–0 in the opening game of the tournament.
 Despite not advancing past their group, their victory over Argentina took the 2-time defending champions out of the tournament and shocked the international Maccabi soccer scene with Team Canada's performance.
 Four years later at the 2009 Maccabiah Games, Team Canada managed to advance to the quarter-final stage with a heart breaking loss to Mexico.
 At that point, Gelt retired from international and competitive playing to focus on his professional career.
 Gelt advanced a career as a management consultant.